Ciel-et-Terre-International/rd-wind-data/docs/ROADMAP.md

 ---

-This document describes the strategic development plan for WindDatas.
+This document describes the strategic development plan for Wind Data.
 It is structured into four layers:
 - v1.x maintenance
 - v1.x feature improvements